 Next is another budget option but this time from a company that you’d not expect to make air purifiers.
 SilverOnyx tends to gravitate towards electronic appliances such as pressure cookers and the like and sound therapy devices and seeing them release an air purifier is rather surprising.

 The SilverOnyx Home Air Purifier is versatile for its price.
 This air purifier utilizes a five-stage air filtration process where it is capable of dealing with a vast variety of airborne problems.
 The pre-filter section allows it to snag hair and dander and while the HEPA filter itself deals with the dust and pollen.
 To deal with odors and smoke, the air purifier sports a carbon filter for that purpose.
-The purifier has an ionizer as well, which allows it to take on airborne allergens and last but not least is that it has an ultraviolet light in it to deal with viruses and bacteria.
-That aside, the air purifier comes in with smart features and as a result; it will let you know when the air quality is at top condition or does it need cleaning.
+The purifier has an ionizer as well, which allows it to take on airborne allergens, and last but not least is that it has ultraviolet light in it to deal with viruses and bacteria.
+That aside, the air purifier comes in with smart features, and as a result; it will let you know when the air quality is in top condition or does it need cleaning.
 Operations-wise, the purifier doesn’t make much noise making it a solid pick for overnight operations.